-Pursuant to IV of Article 314-66 of the AMF General regulation and Article 29 of Commission delegated regulation (EU) No. 231/2013 of 19 December 201219, the basic programme of operations shall describe the procedure for the projected allocation of orders.
-This shall also describe the situations and conditions in which the final allocation may differ from the predicted allocation that has been determined, in principle, in accordance with section IV of Article 314-66 of the AMF General Regulation and article 29 of Commission delegated regulation (EU) No. 231/2013 of 19 December 2012.
+IV of Article 314-66 of the AMF General regulation and Article 25 of Commission delegated regulation (EU) No. 231/2013 of 19 December 2012, defines the regulations for measures for placing orders.
+These provisions provide that the requirements for projected allocation of orders are identical, whether or not the company is classified under Section 1 or 1 bis or Book III of the AMF General Regulation.

+Moreover, the basic programme of operations shall describe the procedure for the projected allocation of orders.
+This shall also describe the situations and conditions in which the final allocation may differ from the predicted allocation that has been determined, in principle.